kamino410/procam-calibration/README.md

 `white_threashold` is a threashold to specify robustness of graycode decoding.
 To avoid decoding error, increase these numbers.

 `camera_paramter_json` is a json file, in which internal camera paramters (projection matrix P, camera distortion, and image size) are written.
-By indicating this option, the internal camera parameters are fixed and the other parameters are computed.
+By indicating this option, the intrinsic camera parameters are fixed when compute the initial solution of camera attitudes.
 See "camera_config.json" as an example.

 Calibration result will be displayed on your terminal and saved in `./calibration_result.xml` (cv::FileStorage format).